-The following hardware description is general, and includes those relevant aspects that are common to the different protection and/or control equipments included in the DDS system.
+The following hardware description is general, and includes those relevant aspects that are common to the different protection and/or control equipment included in the DDS system.

 5.1.
-Mechanical Construction
+MECHANICAL CONSTRUCTION

 5.1.1.
-BoxConstruction
+BOX CONSTRUCTION

 The DMS modules are assembly in box of an standard 19" rack four units high, manufactured in stainless steel and painted with gray epoxy resin.
 It is composed of a backbone structure, that includes the strips where all the modules and boards are connected, plus a rear plate with all the female connectors.